FAQs on 529s.

 What are the fees associated with CollegeChoice 529?

 CollegeChoice 529 has no commissions, loads, or sales charges.
-The total annual asset-based fee varies from 0.26% to 0.90%, depending on the Portfolio you choose.
-In addition, an Annual Account Maintenance Fee of $20 will be charged to each of your Accounts unless your combined Account balance for your Beneficiary is equal to or greater than $25,000 or if you or your Beneficiary is an Indiana resident.
+The total annual asset-based fee varies from 0.14% to 0.64%, depending on the Portfolio you choose.
+In addition, annual account maintenance fee of $20 is charged to each Account.
+This fee is waived if you or your beneficiary are an Indiana Resident, or your Account balance is at least $25,000.

 Who can open a CollegeChoice529 Direct Savings Plan account?